johnson-cooper/YGO-NEXUS-REVIVAL/README.md

 - tereotis for hex offsets
 - volo for ideas and python changes, card to pack mapping
 - opiter09 for unpacking pac files
+- jovel, g30rgi, dongtae26, & more for decks

 ---
 ## Disclaimer